Description

 - Sheet width: 5 cm

-- Leaf color: dark green
+- Colour of leaf: dark green

-- Color of veins: light green
+- Colour of veins: light green

 - Hairs: stellate, 3 to 5 branches